 The attribute approach is also a good instrument for software.
 It focuses on six characteristics: functionality, reliability, usability, efficiency, maintainability and portability.
 A product is created taking these characteristics into account, and they should be maintained at the stated level.

 In general, QA is a proactive method used to mitigate risks before a project is finished and monitor the software engineering processes in order to create a solution according to the agreed standards.

-- Minimal consumer complaints after the goods are delivered
+- You get minimal consumer complaints after the goods are delivered

-- Reduced costs (no defects — no need to patch solutions)
+- Reduced costs — if there are no defects, there is no need to patch solutions.

-- Performance improvement (QC reveals common errors and allows to avoid them in future)
+- Performance improvement — QC reveals common errors and allows for avoiding them in the future.

-- Updates and changes can be introduced to the following projects and plans
+- You can introduce updates and changes to the following projects and plans.

 - Increased time-to-market